ozdemiroorhan/NLP-SQUAD/README.md

 ## Folders:
 ### Data:
 - Downloaded data will be saved in this folder.
 Dowloading script is available in "Preporeccsing file.py".
 The program will download it in Data folder, if the folder is exist.
-### Image:
-- The picture of model history will be saved in this folder after training process.
 ### Weight:
 - Model weight, encoder and decoder model will be saved in this folder.

 ## Model:
-To train the model, Seq2Seq architecture have been chosen.
+Seq2Seq architecture have been chosen to train the model.

 ## Running:
 - The "main.py" file must be run in virtual environment with the system requirements.